 The conference will open on Wednesday, 20 October and will run through Saturday.
 On Wednesday, we will start with synchronous virtual welcomes from Christopher Woods (Director, Penn Museum) and Deborah Thomas (Director, Center for Experimental Ethnography).
 These will be followed by our keynote speaker, Laura Van Broekhoven (Director, Pitt Rivers Museum).
 Panelist presentations will be pre-recorded (15-20 minutes) and posted to our website, and each of the remaining days we will convene for a synchronous moderated discussion and Q&A (at noon, EST).
 Each evening, we will also offer live events specific to the Penn and Philadelphia museum community, and these will also be streamed.

-12-2:00 pm Welcome with Christopher Woods (Director, Penn Museum) and Deborah Thomas (Director, Center for Experimental Ethnography)
+Welcome by Deborah Thomas (Director, Center for Experimental Ethnography)

 Thursday, 21 October, 2021